 Well, that’s about it.
 That’s the low-down on how to use white strips and whether they are safe or not.
 We’re sure you must be convinced by now.
 We use them all the time, and so do millions of people the world over.
 Don’t be slow in joining the bandwagon or it might eventually run you over.

-White strips, Crest 3D white strips, 3D white strips; regardless what catches your eye, give it a try.
+Crest 3D white strips, Oral-B Whitestrips, Teeth Whitening Kits; regardless what catches your eye, give it a try.
 They are so many great products that give great results, but remember, the manner in which you use them will determine whether your teeth see a brand new glow, or if they remain as yellow as the sun.
 So, flip open a pack of white strips and give them a try.
 It’s either that or do what Rodney’s dentist says (wear a brown tie).
 Your choice.

 Are whitening strips safe? – Download in PDF